TeamMacLean/pmeth/README.md

 ### Swap mutate

 One permutation is taken as input.
 Two of the the objects, chosen at random, swap position.

+### Adjacent swap

+One permutation is taken as input.
+An object, chosen at random, is swapped with one of it's immediate neighbours.

 ### Recombine